sujoe77/backend/Notes/Cache.md

 At the beginning, cache is just a piece of memory, driven by client thread.

+* the flag

-In order to maintain the consistency between DB and cache, we need to know if cache is consistent with DB, instead of comparing it every time, we introduce a boolean flag to represent if cache is up to date, so called cache hit.
+    In order to maintain the consistency between DB and cache, we need to know if cache is consistent with DB, instead of comparing it every time, we introduce a boolean flag to represent if data is in cache, so called cache hit.

+* update DB

     Regarding how to update, if we write cache first, we may lose changes, DB is still the main store of the data, so we update DB first, cache later.

-after DB updated, if object is not in cache, we do nothing. if object in cache already, instead of update cache immediately, we just update the flag to invalidate the cache, which is cheaper.
+    after DB updated, if object is not in cache, we do nothing. if object in cache already, instead of update cache immediately, we just update the flag to invalidate the cache, which is cheaper, and according to Quora[4], can avoid some concurrency problem.

+* update cache

     when a cache reading coming, which meets cache invalid, the client thread will read DB first, and write to cache.

 ![](img/cache_aside.png)